sakachris/ecommerce_api/README.md

-# 🛒 E-Commerce Product Catalogue Backend
+# E-Commerce Product Catalogue Backend

-A **production-ready** backend API for managing an e-commerce product catalogue.
+A backend API for managing an e-commerce product catalogue.
 Built with **Django REST Framework**, **PostgreSQL**, **Celery**, **RabbitMQ**, and **drf-yasg** for API documentation.

 Supports: